GameFoundry/bsf/Documentation/Manuals/docs/00_User/11_Particles/02_particleEvolers.md

 auto evolver = ParticleOrbit::create(desc);
 ~~~~~~~~~~~~~

-# Collision {#particleEvolvers_h}
+# Collision
 Makes the particles collide with the world or a user-provided set of planes.

 ![Particle collisions](particleCollision.gif)

-Represented with the @ref bs::ParticleCollisions "ParticleCollisions" and initialization options provided through @ref bs::PARTICLE_COLLISIONS_DESC "PARTICLE_COLLISIONS_DESC".
+Represented with the @bs::ParticleCollisions and initialization options provided through @bs::PARTICLE_COLLISIONS_DESC.

-This evolver comes with two modes, settable through @ref bs::PARTICLE_COLLISIONS_DESC::mode "PARTICLE_COLLISIONS_DESC::mode":
+This evolver comes with two modes, settable through @bs::PARTICLE_COLLISIONS_DESC::mode:
- - @ref bs::ParticleCollisionMode::World "ParticleCollisionMode::World" - Particles will collide with all world geometry as defined by the physics components placed in the world.
-Optionally use bitmask @ref bs::PARTICLE_COLLISIONS_DESC::layer "PARTICLE_COLLISIONS_DESC::layer" to collide only with physics objects with a matching layer.
+ - @bs::ParticleCollisionMode::World - Particles will collide with all world geometry as defined by the physics components placed in the world.
+Optionally use bitmask @bs::PARTICLE_COLLISIONS_DESC::layer to collide only with physics objects with a matching layer.
- - @ref bs::ParticleCollisionMode::World "ParticleCollisionMode::Plane" - This is a secondary collision mode that makes the particles collide only with a user-defined set of planes.
+ - @bs::ParticleCollisionMode::World - This is a secondary collision mode that makes the particles collide only with a user-defined set of planes.
 This mode is cheaper performance-wise than world collisions.
-Use @ref bs::ParticleCollisions::setPlanes "ParticleCollisions::setPlanes()" to provide an array of planes to collide with.
+Use @bs::ParticleCollisions::setPlanes to provide an array of planes to collide with.

-Additionally, the following properties are used in either collision mode. @ref bs::PARTICLE_COLLISIONS_DESC::radius "PARTICLE_COLLISIONS_DESC::radius" specifies the size of individual particle (defined as a sphere). @ref bs::PARTICLE_COLLISIONS_DESC::restitution "PARTICLE_COLLISIONS_DESC::restitution" determines how much will be particles bounce after a collision, and @ref bs::PARTICLE_COLLISIONS_DESC::dampening "PARTICLE_COLLISIONS_DESC::dampening" determines how much energy will particles lose after a collision.
+Additionally, the following properties are used in either collision mode. @bs::PARTICLE_COLLISIONS_DESC::radius specifies the size of individual particle (defined as a sphere). @bs::PARTICLE_COLLISIONS_DESC::restitution determines how much will be particles bounce after a collision, and @bs::PARTICLE_COLLISIONS_DESC::dampening determines how much energy will particles lose after a collision.

 Sometimes it is useful to reduce particle lifetime after a collision, or kill them entirely.
-Use @ref bs::PARTICLE_COLLISIONS_DESC::lifetimeLoss "PARTICLE_COLLISIONS_DESC::lifetimeLoss" to specify how much lifetime is lost (in range [0, 1]) after a collision.
+Use @bs::PARTICLE_COLLISIONS_DESC::lifetimeLoss to specify how much lifetime is lost (in range [0, 1]) after a collision.
 Lifetime loss of 1 will destroy the particle upon collision.

 ~~~~~~~~~~~~~{.cpp}
 // Create a plane collider